europeana/portal.js/README.md

 Configuration options can be set in a .env file (see [.env.example](/.env.example)) or via ENV variables on your machine.

-Some core features such as authentication and editorial content require the relevant configurations options.
+Some core features such as authentication and editorial content require the relevant configuration options to be specified.
-Pay attention to the contetnful and oauth sections in the example .env file.
+In particular, pay attention to the Europeana APIs, Contentful and oAuth sections in the example .env file.

 ## Build
 ```shell